cetz-package/cetz/manual.typ

 = Coordinate Systems <coordinate-systems>
 A _coordinate_ is a position on the canvas on which the picture is drawn.
 They take the form of dictionaries and the following sub-sections define the key value pairs for each system.
-Some systems have a more implicit form as an array of values and `typst-canvas` attempts to infer the system based on the element types.
+Some systems have a more implicit form as an array of values and `CeTZ` attempts to infer the system based on the element types.

 == XYZ <coordinate-xyz>